 - If she wants to look for pubs to book her and charge in Vibes for her performance fee, she goes to Viberate.

-If you have any additional questions, join our Slack channel or visit our ANN thread on Bitcointalk.
+If you have any additional questions, visit our ANN thread on Bitcointalk.